xmtp/XIPs/XIPs/xip-0-purpose-process.md

 - **Review** - An XIP Author marks an XIP as ready for and requesting Peer Review.
 - **Last Call** - This is the final review window for an XIP before moving to `Final`.
 An XIP editor will assign `Last Call` status and set a review end date (`last-call-deadline`), typically 14 days later.
 If this period results in necessary normative changes it will revert the XIP to `Review`.
 - **Final** - This XIP represents the final standard.
 A Final XIP exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.
 - **Stagnant** - Any XIP in `Draft` or `Review` or `Last Call` if inactive for a period of 6 months or greater is moved to `Stagnant`.
-An XIP may be resurrected from this state by Authors or XIP Editors through moving it back to `Draft` or it’s earlier status.
+An XIP may be resurrected from this state by Authors or XIP Editors through moving it back to `Draft` or its earlier status.
 If not resurrected, a proposal may stay forever in this status.
 - **Withdrawn** - The XIP Author(s) have withdrawn the proposed XIP.
 This state has finality and can no longer be resurrected using this XIP number.
-If the idea is pursued at later date it is considered a new proposal.
+If the idea is pursued at a later date it is considered a new proposal.
 - **Living** - A special status for XIPs that are designed to be continually updated and not reach a state of finality.
 This includes most notably XIP-0.

 ## What belongs in a successful XIP?

 Each XIP should have the following parts:

 - Preamble - RFC 822 style headers containing metadata about the XIP, including the XIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include XIP number.
-See [below](xip-0-purpose-process.md#xip-header-preamble) for details.
+See [below](#xip-header-preamble) for details.
 - Abstract - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.
 - Motivation (*optional) - A motivation section is critical for XIPs that want to change the XMTP protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the XIP solves.
 XIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current XMTP platforms.